linked in pixel

 Pinterest Logo

 Strokes are scary.
-They’re the fifth leading cause of death in the United States, and they cause disability in about two-thirds of survivors.
+They’re the fifth leading cause of death in the United States, and they cause disability in about two-thirds of patients.
 But don’t let the facts scare you away from understanding the symptoms and how to prevent a stroke.

 Myth: Strokes only happen to the elderly